-Transit NZ is the road controlling authority (RCA) responsible for managing the state highway network.
-Their role in implementing this walking plan is to carry out improvements to the pedestrian network where appropriate and feasible on or across the state highway network.
-This will primarily be the urban environment and will seek to address needs identified by TAs and the local community.
+The NZTA is the road controlling authority (RCA) responsible for managing the state highway network.
+Their role in implementing this cycling plan is to carry out improvements to the cycling network where appropriate and feasible on or across the state highway network.
+This will primarily be the urban and peri-urban environment and will seek to address needs identified by TAs and the local community.